Why New Jersey Black Bears Need You

 In the 1970s our state’s bear population was virtually wiped out by trophy hunting, thanks to the pro-hunting stance of the New Jersey Division of Fish & Wildlife (DFW).

 Because black bears are among the slowest reproducing mammals in North America, it took over three decades for the population to recover.
 And as it did so, more and more people moved into the New Jersey Highlands—fragmenting the very heart of bear country.
 The need for public awareness was great.
 And so in 1992, APLNJ started our Bear Education And Resource (BEAR) program.

 Since then, through our educational, legislative and lobbying efforts have we've stopped 8 hunts and prevented 7.
 Three governors stopped the hunts in 2000-2002, 2004 and 2006-2009.

 We are the only state in the country that has stopped a bear hunt.
 We can do it again IF we stay involved and active and if the administration sees this as an important issue.
 Governor Christie will not respond, but his staff and future governors are watching.

 The Truth About Bear Hunting

-Sadly, bear hunting has taken place in our state 6 times since 2003 under the guise of public safety or property protection.
+Bear hunting takes place in our state under the guise of public safety or property protection.
 Make no mistake; BEAR HUNTING IS ABOUT NEITHER.
 It's not about population control either.
 It's about having a head to "display" on a wall or having a rug on a floor.
 This is a trophy hunt, pure and simple.

 Our commitment to permanent black bear protection remains strong.
 We are continuing our educational efforts to towns in bear country, are spearheading Bear Smart legislation and have produced numerous reports for legislators.